en_USEnglish

 Generate a signing key and compile the application

-Before publishing your application on the Google Play Store, you need to generate a signing key and compile the application using this key.
-The signing key guarantees the integrity of your application, and enables users to verify that the application really comes from you.
+Before publishing your app to the Google Play Store, you must generate a signing key and compile the app using that key.
+The signing key ensures the integrity of your app and allows users to verify that the app is actually from you.

-To generate a signature key, you can use the signature tool provided by Android Studio.
-This tool will guide you through the key generation process, allowing you to specify the necessary information, such as application name and company name.
+To generate a signing key, you can use the signing tool provided by Android Studio.
+This tool will guide you through the key generation process and allow you to specify the necessary information, such as the application name and company name.

-Once you've generated the signature key, you can compile the application using this key.
-When compiling the application, Android Studio generates an APK (Android Package Kit) file containing all the files needed to run the application on an Android device.
+Once you have generated the signing key, you can compile the app using that key.
+When compiling the app, Android Studio generates an APK (Android Package Kit) file containing all the files needed to run the app on an Android device.

 Optimize application performance

-To deliver the best possible user experience, it's essential to optimize the performance of your Android application.
-This means reducing memory consumption and optimizing network requests.
+To provide the best possible user experience, it's essential to optimize the performance of your Android app.
+This includes reducing memory consumption and optimizing network requests.

 Reduce memory consumption